 For now, just know that it doesn’t require any drastic lifestyle overhauls.
 You don’t have to become a raw foody or anything like that.
 We actually recommend a combination of fresh fruits, herbs, and intermittent fasting.

 Speaking of fasting, not eating at all for an extended period is itself a form of a gut cleanse.
 This frees up your body from having to handle the cumbersome task of breaking down food.
 Your body can then allot its resource to waste removal.

 Simplify the Process

 A natural colon cleanse is made a lot easier using a supplement.
 This saves you the trouble of buying the ingredients separately to make your own detox elixir.
-This is where Digestive Refresh comes in.
-With all-natural and proven ingredients like aloe ferox, bentonite clay, and milk thistle, you’ll achieve a full stomach cleanse by swallowing a few tablets.

 Whether you use Digestive Refresh or stick purely to whole foods, what’s important is that you undergo a gut cleanse to flush out all the bad stuff.
 You’ll know it worked when you notice how much lighter and more energetic you feel.